-Once called "The Week of Work," SVHE was and is unlike many of the "alphabet soup" academic gatherings.
+Once called "The Week of Work," SVHE was and is unlike many other academic gatherings.
 Papers in progress are presented in various interdisciplinary seminars and in the Call for Papers working groups, where each receives thoughtful and constructive response from participants.
 Plenary sessions give opportunity for coherent exploration of a thematic focus, with ample time as well for discussion with speakers.
 Although most Fellows are professionally involved with matters of higher education, many are from other ways of being.
 In addition, families and partners are welcomed as full participants in all sessions (with special programming provided for those under 18).
 We seek to create a setting where we are not just "managing knowledge" but also trying to live toward wisdom and committing ourselves as whole human persons to 'the sterner discipline of seeking a common good in human affairs."

 Over the 4-5 days, we pursue these goals in formal and informal ways, including gathering for:

 Morning Group Seminars which explore themes from "Historical Fiction" to "Theorizing Culture, "Forms of Autobiography to "Sustainability" and more.
 The only rules are first names only without regard to position and confidentiality when appropriate to sustain a safe haven for frank discussions.